latest nhpb_banner 1__compressed2

 All of the monthly payments to the Philadelphia Tiered Assistance Program will be based on income.
 Since this is the case, it will in effect provide the household with a discount as they can save money if their income is lower.
 The exact terms and conditions will be communicated to the family after they apply and are accepted.

-Most clients will need to pay between 2 and 4 percent of their income towards their water bills.
+Most clients will still need to pay a small fixed amount (often between 2 and 4 percent) of their income towards their water bills.
 This still should still be significantly less than they are paying now.
-As the entire reason that Philadelphia created the TAP program was to save low income renters as well as homeowners money.

 Not only will this provide a set discount to the customer, but another huge benefit is the consistency of the payment.
 The amount due for a water bill will be the same month in and month out; provided the customer does not abuse the privileged and run up usage to non-typical levels.
 In those cases the Department of Social Services and/or Water Department can investigate and take action if needed.